 Stop in at the tasting room, which lies at the top of a winding road, where Tom's art adorns the walls as well as the labels on the bottles.
 The third stop in the Highlands is at Meyer Family Cellars, another family-run operation that, in addition to a wide variety of award-winning wines, offers a picnic area, bocce and childrens' playground.

 Known for its folk language, Boontling, Boonville is a great place to get out of the car and relax.
 On the way into town, Pennyroyal Farm & Creamery and Anderson Valley Brewing Company are both worth a stop and a tour.
 The creamery produces handcrafted cheese exclusively from the farms' goats and sheep and tours are offered daily at 10AM and 2PM.
 The Brewery is renowned for its uncommonly good beer and seasonal releases only found at the Tap Room.
 The first wine tasting room in town is Foursight Wines.
 Founded in 2006, the winery's goal is to produce 100% estate wines in the French monopole model, with grapes sourced only from their own Charles Vineyard.
+Just a short distance is the historic Live Oak Building, where Maryetta Wines makes its home.
+Their organic Pinot Noir wines are sourced from some of the finest vineyards in the Anderson Valley AVA.
 The only 100% wind and solar powered winery in the county, Philo Ridge Vineyards maintains a tasting room in downtown Boonville, just a stroll away from restaurants and shops.
 Seebass Vineyards opened their doors in the summer of 2014.
 Their wines are created from their hand-harvested, hand-pruned, sustainably farmed and estate-grown fruit, which is grown “over the hill” in Talmage.

 Located in the John Hane Fine Art Gallery, Harmonique makes three different styles of gracefully aged Anderson Valley Pinot Noir wines and a unoaked Chardonnay.
 A partnership between Bruce and Moira Conzelman and winemaker Robert Klindt, the name Harmonique recognizes a desire to create wines that harmonize with many foods and evoke a sense of their Burgundian heritage.
-Just a few miles northwest of Boonville is Elke Vineyards, a small family-owned vineyard and winery that offers Pinot Noir, Pinot Gris, Chardonnay and a very small production sparkling wine.
-The friendly staff will walk you through the wines and the Elke story.
 Half-way between Boonville and Philo is the 203-acre Lichen Estate, which produces exquisite still and sparkling wines including Pinot Noir and Pinot Gris, and a unique blend that will stump your wine aficionado friends!

 At the heart of Anderson Valley, Philo and the surrounding area are chock-a-block with tasting rooms with wines that will appeal to every palate.
 On the way in to Philo, the first winery stop is Goldeneye Winery, specializing in Anderson Valley Pinot Noirs– a spectacular place to stop and taste with its background of Confluence Vineyard (the main photo on this post!).
 Just across the highway is the house of Domaine Anderson.
 Owned by the family that stewards the Roederer brand, this 50 acres of family-owned vineyards is dedicated exclusively to Pinot Noir and Chardonnay.
 A hop, skip and a jump away is Balo Vineyards with two competition-grade bocce courts, a dog recreation area, outdoor tables and, of course, their “killer” Pinot Noirs!
 The Mullins Family and Boo the dog love to welcome visitors.